patriciogonzalezvivo/eyeo16/README.md

 --

-[BIG MAP OF all the people that helps me]
+[BIG MAP OF all the people who helped me]

 Note:
-[something something] ask people to think about all the people and synchronicity that have helped them to be here; something something synchronicity vs random, openness, community, fragility
+**thank you to everyone and every synchronicity that helped me get here**

 ---